 Local authorities, with the help of other organisations as appropriate, have a duty to make enquires under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
 Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare and must be initiated where there are concerns about maltreatment, including all forms of abuse and neglect, female genital mutilation or other so-called honour based violence, and extra-familial threats like radicalisation and sexual exploitation.

-30. The online tool Report child abuse to local council directs to the relevant local children's social care contact number.
+29. The online tool Report Child Abuse to Your Local Council directs to the relevant local children's social care contact number.

 What will the local authority do?